google/har-sanitizer/README.md

 1. Implement promises in JS iterEvalExec() calls.

+2. Change Python HarSanitizer.get_hartype_names() to write to Har() object passed in argument, not HarSanitizer() instance.
+Be sure to update harsan_api.py to reflect changes.

-2. Update Python patterns to mimick JS values-based patterns in order to better support foreign Unicode.
+3. Update Python wordlist patterns to mimick JS values-based patterns in order to better support foreign Unicode.

+4. Separate 'default_content_scrub_list' out of Python harsanitizer.py into static .json file.

+5. Make Javascript load defaultWordList and defaultContentList from static .json files.

 #### Contact